Table Of Contents

 Does skateboard wheel size matter?

 The size of the skateboard wheel plays an important role during the time of the ride.
-What size wheels for skateboard is required that depends on how smooth or rough, soft or hard, slow or fast, etc your ride will be.
+What size wheels for skateboard is required depends on how smooth or rough, soft or hard, slow or fast, etc your ride will be.

 Larger wheels give a faster ride while smaller wheels give a slower ride.
 Smaller urethane wheels are lower to the ground which makes them easy to control and are best for street skating.
 Bigger wheels will give you a lot of speed and are good for a longer ride.